arineng/jcrvalidator/README.md

 4. If the callback simply returns true, this is turned into a `JCR::Evaluation` signifying a passed evaluation.
 5. If the callback returns false or a string, this is turned into a `JCR::Evaluation` signifying a failed evaluation.
 In cases where a string is returned, the string is used as the reason for failing the evaluation.
 6. For validation of rules inside arrays and objects, a failed evaluation will usually result in the terminating the evaluation of the rest of the sibling rules of the containing array or object.

+## Using the `--process-parts` Option

+The `--process-parts` option extracts parts of a JCR file into multiple files based on comments in the file.
+It can also create a new file without the comments.
+This is useful for JCR going into specification documents where it is nice to break the JCR up for illustrative purposes in the specification but to also have one JCR file for programmatic testing purposes.

+The file parts are extracted using the comments

+    ; start_part FILENAME

+and

+    ; end_part

+The comments must also be the only thing present on the line though leading whitespace is allowed if desired.

+To get a new file with all parts but these comments, use this

+    ; all_parts FILENAME

 ## Building